kienabcdf/Rhythm-Rush-project___SDL_game___/README.md

 #Knowledge Algorithms Used:

-Object-Oriented Programming (OOP): Implemented OOP principles for managing game systems and the node data structure.
+Object-Oriented Programming (OOP): Implemented OOP principles for managing game systems and the node data structure (inheritance and polymorphism).

 Inheritance: Utilized inheritance for system management and organizing data structures within the game.